-Right about now Danang is Vietnam’s most happening city.
-For decades it had a reputation as a slightly mundane provincial backwater, but big changes are afoot.
-Stroll along the Han riverfront and gleaming new modernist hotels, apartments and restaurants are emerging.
-Head up north and you’ll find the landmark new D-City rising from the flatlands.
-Venture south and the entire China Beach strip has been set aside for five-star hotel developments.
-Oh, and for good measure, a revamped international airport should open in 2012.
+Nowhere in Vietnam is changing as fast as Danang.
+For decades it had a reputation as a provincial backwater, but big changes are ongoing.
+Stroll along the Han riverfront and you'll find gleaming new modernist hotels, and apartments and restaurants are emerging.
+Spectacular bridges now span the river, and in the north of the city, the landmark new D-City is rising from the flatlands.
+Venture south and the entire Danang Beach strip is booming with hotel and resort developments.

 That said, the city itself still has few conventional sightseeing spots, except for a very decent museum and a stunningly quirky bridge (or three).
 So for most travellers, a few days enjoying the city’s beaches, restaurants and nightlife is probably enough.
 Book an after-dark tour to see Danang at its shimmering neon-lit best.
 The city's street-food scene also deserves close investigation.